TianX-IA/AM205Project/README.md

 ---

-This project presents a **clean, focused, and computationally substantial** exploration of two classical nonlinear least squares algorithms:
+This project presents a clean, focused, and computationally substantial exploration of two classical nonlinear least squares algorithms:

 - **Gauss–Newton (GN)**
 - **Levenberg–Marquardt (LM)**

-The study centers on a single realistic model — **damped oscillation** — and investigates **three essential numerical phenomena**:
+The study centers on a single realistic model — damped oscillation — and investigates three essential numerical phenomena:

-1. **Sensitivity to initialization**
+1. Sensitivity to initialization
-2. **Ill-conditioning of the Gauss–Newton linear subproblem**
+2. Ill-conditioning of the Gauss–Newton linear subproblem
-3. **Effect of measurement noise**
+3. Effect of measurement noise

 These experiments align directly with *Heath, Scientific Computing, Section 6.6* and emphasize numerical stability, conditioning, and robustness — all core themes of AM205 scientific computing.